Home » Blog

 button.
 Don't tick the RE (Regular Expression) box unless your keyword uses the regular expression syntax.
 If you are searching for special characters like $ then tick the Verbatim text option.

 If you are searching for complex documents like PDF files, the adobe software most people have installed isn't going to be much help, especially on 64 bit windows.
-For the best all round results managing PDF documents (including search) I recommend the free PDF X-change viewer.
+For the best all round results managing PDF documents (including search) I recommend the free Sumatra PDF.

 Another issue with PDF files, especially those created by your scanner, is that there may be no text information in them!
 A PDF document may look like text but it may in fact be a picture of text.
 You can't find any text in such picture documents without passing them through some OCR first.